 flickr = Flipy(MY_API_KEY, MY_API_SECRET) frob = flickr.auth.getFrob() print 'Go to: %s' % flickr.authurl(perms='read', frob=frob) raw_input("Press enter when you've completed your Flickr auth flow...") token_response = flickr.auth.getToken(frob=frob) flickr.token = token_response.token # now you can make authenticated requests

 Response objects are mapped in a fairly simple, predictable manner.
-The

-there more than one, such as for
+roots (if there more than one, such as for

 flickr.reflection.getMethodInfo